 (Click here to visit our People Section).

-I recently became the McGill co-lead, with Stan Boutin of the University of Alberta, of an NSERC CREATE graduate training program in
+I am the McGill co-lead, with Stan Boutin of the University of Alberta, of an NSERC CREATE graduate training program in

 Most of our lab research (Click here to visit our Research Section)